chanzuckerberg/cellxgene-census/docs/articles/2023/20230908-out_of_core_methods.md

 The following calculates the average and variance values for the genes *KRAS* and *AQP4* in all epithelial cells of the human lung.

-Users can easily calculate switch the calculation, and obtain average and variance for each cell across the genes in the query.
+Users can easily switch the calculation, and obtain average and variance for each cell across the genes in the query.
 This is controlled by the `axis` argument of `mean_variance`.

 ```python
 import cellxgene_census